This is a step by step tutorial to get you started with writing / encoding NFC tags with an iPhone.

 The actual tag scan or write distances that you can achieve with an iPhone will be dependent on both the NFC chip and the NFC tag.
 Generally, a larger NFC tag up to around 45mm will perform better than a smaller NFC tag.
 Anything less than 20mm and you might start to have a problem writing.

-Note that its not quite that simple.
+Note that it's not quite that simple.
 There's a difference between the size of the tag and the size of the antenna.
-On low quality 'ebay' type tags, there can be quite a difference between the physical size of the tag and the antenna size because the manufacturer needs a large tolerance.
+On low quality 'eBay' type tags, there can be quite a difference between the physical size of the tag and the antenna size because the manufacturer needs a large tolerance.
 The antenna size is the important part so even if you have a 25mm tag, if the antenna is only 18mm then it will become difficult to read.

 There's also the difference between high quality tags and low quality tags in terms of antenna tuning.
 NFC tags need to work at a specific frequency.
 If you think of it like an old FM/AM radio - if you move the dial away from the radio station just a little you can still hear but the quality drops off quickly.
 The same with an NFC tag.
 As you move away from the peak tuning, it can still scan but the performance can be much lower.